mnewt/prettify-wrapper/README.md

 # Directions

-1. copy the code in `reference.html` into your web page, at the end of the file right before `</body>` The end of your file should look like this:
+1. copy the code in `reference.html` into your web page, at the end of the file right before `</body>` The end of your html template should look like this:
 ```html
 <!--
 ===================================================